 St. Sophia Museum

-Marvellous, incredible beautiful are just some of the adjectives used to denote the St. Sophia Museum aka Hagia Sophia.
+Marvelous, incredible and beautiful are just some of the adjectives used to denote the St. Sophia Museum aka Hagia Sophia.
 Once was a place of worship (first as a church and later a Mosque) and now functioning as a museum, this monument is important in both Byzantine and Ottoman Empires.
 Impressive domes, unique designs of pillars, stunning interior embellishments make this one of the greatest architectural achievements in the country.
 Mosaics covering surfaces, stone inlays, columns, bronze and marble doors are other key features.
 Turkey holidays will be incomplete without a visit to this amazing architecture.

 Istanbul’s most photographed site, Blue Mosque is the last standing mosque during the Ottoman Empire.
-Featuring a massive dome, six minarets and eight smaller domes, this is a fusion of traditional Islamic and Byzantine architectural elements.
-As it is dubbed, around 20,000 handmade blue tiles of rose, lily, tulip and carnation design adorn its walls.
+Featuring a massive dome, six minarets, and eight smaller domes, this is a fusion of traditional Islamic and Byzantine architectural elements.
+As it is dubbed, around 20,000 handmade blue tiles of rose, lily, tulip, and carnation design adorn its walls.
 Structure complex consists of the madrasa, fountain, sultan resting mansion, Turkish bath and hospital.
-The place still stands as an active place of worship as well as a major tourist attraction making it as the most important, places to visit in Turkey.
+The place still stands as an active place of worship as well as a major tourist attraction making it as the most important places to visit in Turkey.

-In centuries past, Hippodrome was used as an arena for chariot races, court ceremonies, parades and coronations.
+In centuries past, Hippodrome was used as an arena for chariot races, court ceremonies, parades, and coronations.
 More than 8 different games could be conducted throughout the day and it exemplifies the power of the empire.
 Four key attractions to see at the Hippodrome are German fountain, obelisk from Egypt, serpents’ Column and Walled Obelisk.
 There are also hundreds of golden statues, monuments, and columns resembling the glory of Constantinople history.

-One of the popular sites to visit in Turkey, Topkapi palace stand out not only for its architecture but also for its history and culture.
-Spanning around 70 hectares, the palace was the home of the sultans of the Ottoman Empire, their families and staffs.
+One of the popular sites to visit in Turkey, Topkapi palace stands out not only for its architecture but also for its history and culture.
+Spanning around 70 hectares, the palace was the home of the Sultans of the Ottoman Empire, their families and staffs.
 Though a large portion of the palace off-limits to visitors, one thing they can access is a highly embellished harem.
 Also admire the treasury, kitchens and imperial collections inside the palace.

 Istanbul shopping festival